Tummy Tuck (Abdominoplasty)

 Very few patients will have a great result from liposuction only.
 Without repairing the abdominal muscle position and removing any skin damaged by stretch marks, the most likely result is a tummy that is less fatty but more droopy.
 It is like wearing an old jacket (or sleeping bag) where the filling has been compressed or worn out, but the layers on either side have not been changed.

-We only offer liposuction only abdominal contouring to patients with good skin and muscle tone that have pockets of fat that are resistant to weight loss and toning.
+We offer abdominal contouring with only liposuction in Sydney exclusively to patients with good skin and muscle tone, who have pockets of fat that are resistant to weight loss and toning.
 Such patients are generally young and athletic with love handles or small tummies.

-When should I think about a tummy tuck?
+When should I think about a tummy tuck in Sydney?

 The ideal time for a tummy tuck is after your weight has been stable for a year or so.
 The closer you are to your ideal weight, the better your result will be and the longer it will last.
 And the happier you will be!